Want to try driving a motor cruiser? – Learn basic skills handling a 47ft twin shaft motor cruiser in beautiful Poole Harbour

 If you prefer, we can arrange to run these courses in the classroom over two days.
 Whether its an online course or classroom course you choose, you will receive a study pack.
 This includes practice charts, exercises and a plotter/set of dividers like you used on your PB2 course.
 It a brilliant base for those who later choose to go and study our RYA Dayskipper or Yachtmaster Theory Courses.

 Don’t forget we also offer short Powerboat Refresher Sessions on the RIB or can offer bespoke training on either our boat or your own.
 Just contact us to have a chat.

 If after your Powerboat Level 2 (PB2) Course you decided to progress onto a different style of boat, perhaps a hard sided boat, a motorboat or small motor cruiser then think about some bespoke training or perhaps even look towards the Dayskipper Practical course if you’ve decide to creep into bigger boats.
 Remember all boats handle differently and its important to be confident and safe afloat.

 We hope the information here provides you with just a few ideas of how to make the most from your Powerboat Level 2 Course and progress your boating.
-Please just give us a call with any questions, whether it’s a simple reminder or you want to book further training we’re always happy to talk.
+Please just give us a call with any questions.
+Whether it’s a simple reminder or you want to book further training we’re always happy to talk.
 It is impossible to cover all the reminders from a two day course in just a short blog piece but hopefully this has given you a few reminders!
-We love to hear your progress, please drop us a line or join our social media channels to let us know your news.
+We love to hear your progress.
+Please drop us a line or join our social media channels to tell us your news.

 Sarah & Dom